Venafi/terraform-provider-venafi/examples/f5_bigip/README.md

 - Verify that Terraform is installed correctly.
 [Look here for installation details.](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 - Verify that you have administrator access to either CyberArk Certificate Manager, Self-Hosted or CyberArk Certificate Manager, SaaS
-- If you're using CyberArk Certificate Manager, Self-Hosted and you do NOT have administrator access, you'll need to generate an access token from the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md), as described in [Trust between Terraform and CyberArk Certificate Manager, Self-Hosted](https://github.com/Venafi/terraform-provider-venafi#trust-between-terraform-and-trust-protection-platform)) in the _CyberArk Certificate Manager Provider for HashiCorp Terraform_ README.
+- If you're using CyberArk Certificate Manager, Self-Hosted and you do NOT have administrator access, you'll need to generate an access token from the [VCert CLI](https://github.com/Venafi/vcert/blob/master/README-CLI-PLATFORM.md), as described in [Trust between Terraform and CyberArk Certificate Manager, Self-Hosted](https://github.com/Venafi/terraform-provider-venafi#trust-between-terraform-and-trust-protection-platform)) in the _Venafi Provider for HashiCorp Terraform_ README.
 - Verify that you have administrator access to your F5 BIG-IP instance
 - Verify that you have three (3) web servers that are running your application; for this example, we'll use NGINX servers.